bgottlob/portfolio-performance-simulator/README.md

 # Monte Carlo Simulation - Portfolio Performance

+## Deps
+- gsl
+- libcurl
+- openmp
+- pyplot

+## Snafus
+- Installing ATLAS on Ubuntu
+- BLAS function for multiplying matrix by vector is returning NANs

 ## Prerequisites
 Ensure that you have GNU `gcc` installed so you can use OpenMP.
 Ensure that the `gcc` command defaults to